Alan Gewirth: Ethical theory

 While Gewirth admits that his argument establishes the PGC only dialectically, he nevertheless claims that the principle is established as necessary, since any and all agents must accept it on pain of contradiction, and further argues that it is not necessary to establish a moral principle assertorically.

 In 1991, the philosopher Deryck Beyleveld published The Dialectical Necessity of Morality, an authoritative reformulation of Gewirth's argument, including a summary of previously published objections and Beyleveld's own rigorous responses to them on Gewirth's behalf.
 There is no clear consensus among philosophers regarding the soundness of Gewirth's theory.
 For at least the past 30 years, philosophers have offered numerous objections to the theory but have nearly all been substantively countered by Gewirth and his adherents.
 The debate over Gewirth's ideas thus continues.
 In 2016 Routledge published a volume on Gewirth's ethical theory, edited by Swedish philosopher Per Bauhn and containing contributions by fifteen international scholars.

 Gewirth's argument bears a (superficial) resemblance to the discourse ethics type theories of Jürgen Habermas, Karl-Otto Apel, and others.
-His student Roger Pilon has developed a libertarian version of Gewirth's theory.
+His student Roger Pilon has developed a libertarian version of Gewirth's theory, as has Hans Hermann Hoppe.